Insurance Terms and Conditions for Home Buyer's Insurance (PLUS)

 2.1 Legal Advice and Lawyer Mediation in Disputes

-The Insured Party is entitled to legal advice upon establishing property-related legal agreements between cohabitants and spouses (cohabitation agreements and nuptial agreements).
+The Insured Party is entitled to legal advice upon establishing property-related legal agreements between cohabitants and spouses (cohabitation agreements, nuptial agreements and wills).

-In cases relating to financial settlement following a separation or in a change of spouse, the Company shall cover up to 20 hours of mediation or lawyer mediation between the parties.
-Mediation and lawyer mediation shall be covered if the conditions under Section 1 are fulfilled, there is a dispute and both parties consent to such mediation.
+In cases relating to financial settlement following a separation or in a change of spouse, the Company shall cover up to 20 hours of lawyer mediation between the parties.
+Lawyer mediation shall be covered if the conditions under Section 1 are fulfilled, there is a dispute and both parties consent to such mediation.

 2.2 Taking Up and Processing Complaints